-The listed buildings and scheduled monuments in rhp’s portfolio range from the 12th Century to the 1960s, and our sensitive, creative approach to adapting existing buildings for use in the 21st Century means that they can continue to enhance the lives of those who encounter them, now and in the future.
+The listed buildings and scheduled monuments in rhp’s portfolio range from the 12th Century to the 1960s and our sensitive, creative, approach to adapting existing buildings for use in the 21st Century means that they continue to enhance the lives of those who encounter them, now and in the future.

-Our conservation team has so far completed more than 200 projects in both the public and private sectors; ranging from compiling successful bids to English Heritage, the Heritage Lottery Fund and other grant-giving bodies, to managing complex conservation schemes from the initial surveys right through to completion.
+Our conservation team has completed more than 200 projects in both the public and private sectors; ranging from compiling successful bids to Historic England, the National Lottery Heritage Fund and other grant-giving bodies, to managing complex conservation schemes from initial historic building surveys through all RIBA work stages to completion.

 Clients include: preservation trusts, government departments, Oxbridge Colleges; universities and other education establishments, English Heritage and the National Trust, as well as individual building owners.
 Our experienced and skilful approach to updating and intervening in historic buildings has helped us develop close ongoing relationships with many clients.
 Our involvement with some historic buildings and estates has extended over decades, embracing a wide range of commissions.